ISSUIUC/ISS_Learning_Controls/README.md

 #### What are in these files?

+`controls-startracker-demo` contains the control code and simulation for a satellite from a project in AE 353.
+This is where your sandbox for your control code will live for this simulator.

-`controls-demo` contains the control code and simulations.
-This is where your sandbox for your control code will live.
+`controls-pendulum-demo` contains the control code and simulation for a pendulum from the Controls BootCamp from Steve Brunton.
+This is where your sandbox for your control code will live for this simulator.

 `requirements.txt` contains all the necessary packages required to run the control simulation.
 Use of this file will be further explained later.